On the size and complexity of scrambles: Preliminaries

 \subsection{Carton Number}

 While scramble number is NP-Hard to compute \cite[Theorem 1.1]{echavarria2021scramble}, its inclusion in NP is unknown.
 Scrambles seem to be a natural NP-certificate candidate for lower-bounding scramble number, but the size of maximal order scrambles may be exponentially large in the size of the graph.
 Bounding the size of maximal order scrambles makes brute force computation of scramble number, where every possible combination of scrambles is considered, more efficient.
-In particular, a polynomial upper bound on the size of maximum order scrambles would imply that scramble number is in NP.
+In particular, a polynomial upper bound on the size of maximum order scrambles would give for a polynomial-size certificate for scramble number (though not necessarily immediately implying checkability in polynomial time).
 With this in mind, we define the \textit{carton number} of a graph $G$, denoted $\cart(G)$, as the smallest number of eggs in any scramble $\scramble$ with order equal to $\sn(G)$.
 In other words, it is the minimal size of a maximal order scramble; or formulaically, A \textit{carton scramble} on a graph $G$ is a scramble with order $\sn(G)$ and $\cart(G)$ many eggs.

 For instance, Figure \ref{figure:carton_number} presents two scrambles, both of order $3$, on a graph $G$ of scramble number $3$.
 The first scramble has size $5$, while the second has size $3$.
 No scramble of maximal order on the graph has size smaller than $3$, since $h(\mathcal{S})\leq |\mathcal{S}|$.
 Thus $\textrm{cart}(G)=3$, and the second scramble is a carton scramble while the first is not.